indigo-dc/synergy-doc/doc/user-guide.md

 ```
 ## Creating the wrapper script

-This bash script creates the userdata that will be used during VM contextualization phase (contextualisation phase configure a VM after it has been installed).
+This bash script creates the user data that will be used during VM contextualization phase (contextualisation phase configure a VM after it has been installed).

 Create an executable bash script that contains the same content of _generate_userdata.sh_ script.